No-Cry (No-Tears) Sleep Training Method for Babies

 1. The Fading Method

-This sleep method involves you to be to present in your baby’s room until he feels settled.
+This sleep method involves you being present in your baby’s room until he feels settled.
 Once your baby may be groggy or sleepy, you may slowly leave the room and let your baby go to sleep.
 You may return if your baby needs you.

 2. The Chair Method